 - Apples can be replaced with just about any fruit in season.
 We have this easy breakfast with peach, pear, plums, berries – whatever is in a glut.

 - Muesli we use our own ‘bits n pieces’ mix.
-It is the same mix I use to make apple crumble, with butter and sugar added of course.
+It is the same mix I use to make apple crumble.
 Super easy and yum.

 - Yogurt can be any flavour, but we think Greek or natural is best.
 The Thermomix Basic Green book recipe for yogurt – the pot set variation – is our favourite.